IArtNextI/caos-formatter/README.md

     There's a built-in check to ensure that the input and output file are different.
 It can be disabled with `--force` flag

-- Tools supports two dirrent styles of naming constants:
+- Tool supports two dirrent styles of naming constants:
     1) `define` style
     2) `enum` style